KGB33/blog.kgb33.dev/content/posts/daggerify-part-2.md

 # Running The Action

 I want changes to go live as soon as possible.
-To acomplish this the action will run whenever something is pushed to the `main` branch.
+To accomplish this the action will run whenever something is pushed to the `main` branch.

 ```yaml